Parsa-Rajabi/CPSC-319/docs/syllabus.md

   - Email: *prajabi at cs`DELETEthisTEXT`.ubc.ca*
   - Office Hours: Mondays X:XX-X:XX in ICCS 249; Or, by appointment.

-> [!TIP]
-> Sign up for course slack workspace using this link: [CPSC 319 - Slack](TOOD).
-Make sure to use your UBC email address to sign up.

 Refer to [course communication conventions](#course-communication-conventions) for the best way to reach out to the instructor.

 ## Course Format